 As more people started asking me questions about tea, it spurred my interest to (re)start my TEA 101 posts.
 When I originally started the series, it was to document my adventures in Asia many years ago.
 I jumped in headfirst with no posts about the tea basics of any sort.

 Farming, production, culture, and many other factors have a strong impact on the final outcome of a tea.
-Each of these topics can be massive books on their own and seemed very daunting.
+Each of these topics can be massive books on their own and seem very daunting.
 I thought about the beginning of my own tea adventure and how it was started by a conversation with a Tea Guide at a DAVIDsTEA shop.

 I wanted to mimic that experience and use a more conversational approach because it seems more accessible.
 So, I brought in some tea friends, who are also vendors, to answer a question I feel everyone has asked when coming across a new tea producing country: what makes this tea unique?

 I reached out to these vendors because they each focus on a specific country of tea.
 I’ve known them for many years and originally met them all at the Toronto Tea Festival!
 The vendors are Zhen, the co-owner of ZhenTea (Chinese teas), Momo Yoshida, the owner of Momo Tea Toronto (Japanese teas) and Soo Park, the owner of Soocha Tea (Korean teas).
 While there are many more East Asian countries, I wanted to start with three first and expand from there!

 With some background to the structure of the post, let’s go!

 “China is the birthplace of tea with thousands of years of history of using and drinking tea.
 Despite the various ways of writing and saying the word ‘tea’, the pronunciation in various languages all trace back to the Chinese character 茶.
 Since around 1700 years ago, China has had a long history of drinking and pursuing tea.